Berean Baptist Academy

 · Possess a broad base of knowledge

-· Pursue ongoing learning to prepare for the next stage, to include a career
+· Pursue ongoing learning to prepare for the next stage, including a career

 · Exhibit the ability to integrate content from multiple subjects